How is Fault Determined for Car Accident Claims

 Information from the accident scene can often help identify the at-fault driver.
 This information can include:

-• The road and weather conditions at time of crash
+- The road and weather conditions at the time of the crash

 Police attend an accident scene when there are injuries or significant vehicle damage (requiring towing).
 If they don’t attend, you should make a police report by phone or at your local police station, particularly when:

-A traffic accident report is useful for any future legal action and is available if police investigated a road incident.
+A traffic accident report is helpful for any future legal action and is available if police investigate a road incident.
+This document is the most common way of determining who may be at fault.

-An insurance investigator or the police can often decide who was to blame by examining the cars involved in the crash.
-They can work out the direction and speed of the vehicles prior to the collision by looking at:
+An insurance investigator or the police can often determine who was at fault by examining the cars involved in the crash and interviewing the people involved.
+They can work out the direction and speed of the vehicles before the collision by looking at:

-5. The point of impact and how the vehicles came to rest after the collision
+- The point of impact and how the cars came to rest after the collision

 By analysing these factors, experts can reconstruct the accident to determine which driver likely caused the crash or contributed to it.
 For example:

-• Damage on the front of one vehicle and the rear of another often indicates a rear-end collision, where the driver hitting from behind is usually at fault.
+- Damage on the front of one vehicle and the rear of another often indicates a rear-end collision, where the driver who hits from behind is usually at fault.

-• Severe vehicle damage might show the driver was travelling at higher speeds or recklessly.
+- Severe vehicle damage may indicate that the driver was travelling at higher speeds or recklessly.

 It’s Free to Know Your Rights